A Hymn of St Columba

-A Hymn of St Columba is a composition for choir and organ by Benjamin Britten, written in 1962.
-He set a hymn in Latin by Saint Columba, the founder of Iona Abbey, to music.
-It was published by Boosey & Hawkes.
+A Hymn of St Columba is a composition for choir and organ written in 1962 by the English composer Benjamin Britten.
+It is a setting of a Latin hymn attributed to Saint Columba, the founder of Iona Abbey, and was published by Boosey & Hawkes.

 History

 Britten composed A Hymn of St Columba on 29 December 1962.
-He wrote the work on a commission to commemorate the 1400th anniversary of a voyage by Columba from Ireland to Iona Island, where he founded Iona Abbey, and from where he was a missionary in the Highlands of Scotland.
-Britten set a hymn attributed to him, in three stanzas of five lines each.
-The first line, "Regis regum rectissimi", freely translated to "King of kings and of lords most high", is also the last line of all three stanzas.
-The text reflects the day of judgement, similar to the Dies irae sequence, first in anxiety, finally in an outlook for rest after earthly desires will have ended.
+He wrote the work on a commission to commemorate the 1400th anniversary of a voyage by Columba from Ireland to the Scottish island of Iona, where he founded Iona Abbey and based his missionary work in the Highlands of Scotland.

+Britten set a hymn attributed to Columba, in three stanzas of five lines each.
+The first line, "Regis regum rectissimi", freely translated as "King of kings and of lords most high", is also the last line of all three stanzas.
+The text reflects the day of judgement, similar to the Dies irae sequence, first in anxiety and finally in an outlook for rest after earthly desires have ended.

-A Hymn of St Columba is dedicated to Derek Hill who commissioned it.
-It was published by Boosey & Hawkes.
+A Hymn of St Columba is dedicated to Derek Hill, who commissioned it, and was published by Boosey & Hawkes.
 It was premiered outdoors in Churchill, County Donegal, where Columba is said to have preached, but was not easily audible due to the strong wind.
-The work was recorded several times.
+The work has been recorded several times.